slyfox1186/ffmpeg-build-script/README.md

     * Encoders
         * H264 `h264_amf`

-### Apple M1 (Apple Silicon) Support

-The script also builds FFmpeg on a new MacBook with an Apple Silicon M1 processor.

 ### LV2 Plugin Support

 If Python is available, the script will build a ffmpeg binary with lv2 plugin support.